 |Parish:||KING’S LYNN, WEST NORFOLK, NORFOLK|

 Stated locally to have been moved westwards (how far?) in 14th century.

 Windmill in churchyard on Dugdale's Map of Marshland (S1).

 9 July 1974.

-'Ridge of stonework discovered about 1.2m (4') from east wall of church while grave being dug.
-By time reported to KLM stones had been removed into two piles.
-Large flint cobbles, few freestone fragments and medieval-type bricks.
+'Ridge' of stonework discovered about 1.2m (4') from east wall of church while grave being dug.
+By the time this had been reported to King's Lynn Museum stones had been removed into two piles.
+Large flint cobbles, a few freestone fragments and medieval-type bricks.
 All coated with mortar and suggestive of rubble wall.
-Nave and tower of church are of brick, and this may be former east wall of old chancel gone by 18th century - chancel rebuilt in 19th (1934 (sic) according to (S2)) on old wall footings, but shorter in length.
+Nave and tower of church are of brick, and this may be the former east wall of old chancel gone by 18th century - chancel rebuilt in 19th (1934 (sic) according to (S2)) on old wall footings, but shorter in length.

 See prints of church without chancel in KLM.
 Photos of stones.

 E.M.
 James (KLM).